strapi/strapi/docs/3.0.0-beta.x/concepts/concepts.md

 ## Plugin

-A plugin is like a fully independent sub-application.
+A plugin is like a small independent sub-application.
 It has its own business logic with dedicated models, controllers, services, middlewares or hooks.
-It can also contain an UI integrated into the admin panel to use it easily.
-It allows to develop or plugin features in a project in a short time span.
+It can also provide a UI form the

 ::: note
 Please refer to the [plugins documentation](../plugin-development/quick-start.md) for more informations.